 Normal coagulation profile

 Testing for ADAMTS13 activity and autoantibody is appropriate in all patients with suspected TTP.
 Although initial treatment should not be delayed to await the results of ADAMTS13 testing, results are important to guide subsequent treatment.
 ADAMTS13 levels < 10% with the presence of antibody against ADAMTS13 is characteristic of most adults with TTP, and these patients respond to plasma exchange and immunosuppression (corticosteroids and rituximab).
-Patients with levels of ADAMTS13 ≥ 10% and no antibody against ADAMTS13 S, are unlikely to respond to such therapies, and should be assessed for other causes of anemia and thrombocytopenia, including disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+Patients with levels of ADAMTS13 ≥ 10% and no antibody against ADAMTS13, are unlikely to respond to such therapies, and should be assessed for other causes of anemia and thrombocytopenia, including disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more , sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
-In septic shock, there is critical reduction in tissue perfusion; acute failure... read more , occult cancer, preeclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
+In septic shock, there is critical reduction in tissue perfusion; acute failure... read more , occult cancer with hypercoagulability and migratory thrombophlebitis (Trousseau syndrome), preeclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
 Diagnosis... read more , systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , accelerated hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more , and acute renal allograft rejection.
-Rare patients may have low ADAMTS13 levels and no autoantibody; such patients should undergo ADAMTS13 genetic testing since they will require only plasma infusion without need for immunosuppression.
+Rare patients may have low ADAMTS13 levels but no autoantibody; such patients should undergo ADAMTS13 genetic testing to confirm congenital Upshaw-Schulman syndrome since they will require only plasma infusion without need for immunosuppression.
 Genetic testing is also indicated in patients with onset during childhood or pregnancy, recurrent episodes, a positive family history, or other clinical suspicion.

 Otherwise unexplained thrombocytopenia and microangiopathic hemolytic anemia Microangiopathic Hemolytic Anemia Microangiopathic hemolytic anemia is intravascular hemolysis caused by excessive shear or turbulence in the circulation.
 (See also Overview of Hemolytic Anemia.)
 Excessive shear or turbulence... read more are sufficient evidence for a presumptive diagnosis.